THA logo

 Unix/Linux

-As an internal admin, edit the /etc/ntp.conf file to contain one
+As an internal admin, edit the /etc/ntp.conf file to contain one of the following lines:

 server time.hs-augsburg.de